GrantEdwards/Python-curses-and-terminfo/Readme.md

 using the normal Python I/O calls.
 Note that tigetstr() returns a byte string, and tparm() accepts and returns a byte string.
-Either you have to write them using sys.stdout.buffer.write(), or you need to decode them as ASCII to convert them from bytestr to str before writing them using print() or sys.stdout.write().
+Either you have to write them using sys.stdout.buffer.write(), or you need to decode them as ASCII to convert them from byte to str before writing them using print() or sys.stdout.write().

-Converting them to ASCII is convenient, because then it allows easy insertion into normal string data as it's being output:
+Remember that sys.stdout does buffering before calling sys.stdout.buffer.write(), so if you call sys.stdout.write() and then sys.stdtout.buffer.write() you need to flush() after the first one if you want the output to be in the right order.
+It's easiest if don't sys.stdout.buffer.write() directly.

+The nice thing about converting the the control sequences to strings and using that higher-level output calls is that you can then insert them directly into output using whatever mechanism is easiest:

 ~~~